Position: Stop Preaching and Start Practising Data Frugality for Responsible Development of AI: Gains from Data Frugal Approaches

 \section{Gains from Data Frugal Approaches}

-We now present evidence on how coreset approaches can provide positive effects on time and energy demands of model training as well as on mitigating dataset biases without sacrificing accuracy.
+We now show that subset selection can provide positive effects on time and energy demands of model training as well as on mitigating dataset biases without sacrificing accuracy\footnote{Code available at https://github.com/saintslab/data-frugality}.